nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Creating a project: `p`

 Creating a project requires specifying the project's name, which must be unique, and the email of the client who submitted the project.
 There are several optional arguments available, such as the project's status, source, description, accepted and deadline date.
 If the project is added successfully, a message confirming the addition will be displayed.

 **Compulsory Arguments**

 * `-pn project_name`
     * The project’s name, which must be *unique*.
-Case sensitive.
+Case-sensitive.
 * `-e client_email`
     * The email of the client who submitted this project.
 Note that this client does not need to exist in Mycelium.